-These policies are set by the National Council of the Boy Scouts of America and the State of Indiana.
-Compliance with the policies regarding the completion of the health forms is mandatory and necessary to maintain the admirable safety record of the Boy Scouts of America.
+These policies are set by the National Council of Scouting America and the State of Indiana.
+Compliance with the policies regarding the completion of the health forms is mandatory and necessary to maintain the admirable safety record of the Scouting America.
 Failure to comply can be particularly difficult to deal with as available options are limited once you arrive at camp.
 Please help us avoid these awkward moments that can diminish the memories of an otherwise worthwhile experience.

-The BSA Annual Health and Medical Record (form # 680-001) is required for each youth and adult participant.
+The Scouting America Annual Health and Medical Record (form # 680-001) is required for each youth and adult participant.
 Upon arrival at camp, a copy of a current medical form for each youth and adult must be turned in to the medical staff.
 An attached photocopy of the camper's insurance card must also be provided as directed by Part A.